Matthew Stafford Player Prop Bets for the NFL Playoffs | Los Angeles vs. Arizona 1/17/2022

 Matchup vs. Arizona

-- In six matchups against the Cardinals, Stafford averaged 269.2 passing yards per game, 5.3 yards below his over/under for Monday.
+- Stafford averages 269.2 passing yards per game in six matchups against the Cardinals, 5.3 fewer yards his over/under in Monday's game.

-- Stafford threw multiple touchdown passes five times over five of those outings against the Cardinals.
+- Stafford threw multiple touchdown passes in five of those contests against the Cardinals.

 - Note: Stafford's stats vs. Cardinals date back to 2016.

-- The 227.1 yards per game the Cardinals are conceding through the air makes them the NFL's sixth-ranked pass defense.
+- The Cardinals are allowing 227.1 passing yards per game this season, the NFL's sixth-ranked pass defense.

-- At 1.7 passing TDs conceded per game, the Cardinals defense is ranked 16th in the league.
+- At 1.7 passing TDs allowed per game, the Cardinals defense is ranked 16th in the NFL.

 Recent Performances